SurvivorBob/ftd-devoxelizer/README.md

 * `--no-beams`: if set, skips the step where we opportunistically convert runs of single blocks into beams (if you want all single blocks for some reason)
+* `--swap-yz`: if set, swaps the Y and Z coordinates of voxels while loading them (may be necessary for some models)

 Example usage
 -------------